 - 2 Large Eggs

 - 1/2 Cup Chopped Walnuts

 The banana bread came out so delicious!
 I’m used to adding in brown sugar, more butter, cinnamon, and vanilla, but this was equally good without all of those ingredients.
 I ended up topping the bread with a bit of cinnamon sugar to sweeten it up a bit more.
-I think it could have used more sugar, or maybe the bananas could have been a bit riper for adding extra sweetness.
-If you don’t like overly sweet banana bread, you will for sure like this recipe.
+I think it could have used more sugar, or the bananas could have been a bit riper to add extra sweetness.
+If you don’t like overly sweet banana bread, you will certainly like this recipe.
 It was light and fluffy!
 I swapped the shortening for butter.

 Questions for you!

 - Have you ever made anything from a vintage cookbook?

 - Should I try one of the strangest recipes from the book?

 - What is a dish you grew up eating that others may think is weird?

 OMG I have a very old cookbook at home that I need to check out!
 I think its from the 50’s or prior!
 And yes, definitely try something unusual!